AhmadAmmar2022/todo_flutter/README.md

 This project demonstrates how to implement basic database operations in Flutter applications.
 It provides a practical example of offline data handling without requiring an internet connection.
 Key features of this project include:
 Displaying data stored locally.
-Adding new records to the database.
+Adding new date to the database.
-Editing existing records.
+Editing existing date.
-Deleting records from the database
+Deleting date from the database
-Adding items to a favorites list or a shopping cart and removing them as needed.
+Adding or removing items or activities from the favorites list as needed